Twenty Five Years Ago Grand Rapids Responded to the Murder of Priests in El Salvador

 The Jesuits were targeted, in part, because they were seen as the “intellectual authors” of the Salvadoran left.
 While there is no clear connection between the Jesuits and the armed insurgents of the 1980s (FMLN), the priests were known for their sharp and ongoing critique of the Salvadoran elite.
-Some of the comments they make that are in this short video are a clear indication of why they were seen as a threat to the Salvadoran power structure.
+Here is a video report done by the BBC on the murder of the 6 Jesuit priests, their cook and her daughter in El Salvador in 1989.

 Grand Rapids Responds